LLNL/axom/src/axom/mint/docs/sphinx/sections/synopsis.rst

 ^^^^^^^^^^^^^^^^^

 This guide discusses the basic concepts and overarching design architecture of Mint.
+The :ref:`sections/quick_introduction` section offers an excellent resource for getting started with Mint quickly, illustrating basic concepts and key capabilities in the context of a working code example.
-With an extensive list of examples and code snippets, the :ref:`sections/tutorial` section offers an excellent resource to get started with using Mint quickly.
+Additional examples and code snippets are provided in the :ref:`sections/tutorial` section that are designed to demonstrate specific Mint concepts and capabilities in a structured and simple format.
 For more detailed documentation of the interfaces of the various classes and functions in Mint, developers are advised to consult the `Mint Doxygen API Documentation`_.
 Last, complete examples and code walk-throughs of mini-apps using Mint are provided in the :ref:`sections/examples` section.

 For any questions, please consult the :ref:`sections/faq` section or feel free to post your question to the Axom Developers mailing list at axom-dev@llnl.gov.